microsoft/purview-data-governance-masterclass/README.md

 ## Icon Legend

-Thoughout the labs, you will see the following icons.
-Take a minute to familiarise yourself with them before starting the labs.
+Throughout the labs, you will see the following icons.
+Take a minute to familiarize yourself with them before starting the labs.

 - 🎯 **Outcome:** Refers to the learning or implementation outcome that is achieved at the end of the task.
 - 🫂 **Team Activity:** Refers to a group activity that will take place, usually a discussion, team breakout or other interaction.